use-ink/ink-docs/docs/basics/verification/contract-verification.md

 make sure you are executing the build in the parent directory in order to mount the directory of all contracts to be visible.
 Specify a relative manifest path to the root contract:

-`cargo contract build --verifiable --release --manifest-path ink-project-a/Cargo.toml`
+`cargo contract build --verifiable --manifest-path ink-project-a/Cargo.toml`
 :::

 You can find a Dockefile and further documentation on image usage